fable-compiler/fable-compiler.github.io/docsrc/communicate/fable-from-js.md

 It may allow you to play with Fable and add features, one at a time.
 So what does it take to call Fable from JavaScript?
 First you need to understand a bit how the generated JS code looks like so you can call it correctly.

-> Remember you can use the [Fable REPL](https://fable.io/repl/) to easily check how the generated JS for your F# code looks like!
+> Remember you can use the [Fable REPL](https://fable.io/repl/) to easily check the generated JS for your F# code!

 ## Name mangling

-Because JS doesn't support overloading or multiple modules in a single file, Fable needs mangles the name of some members to avoid clashes, which makes it difficult to call such functions or values from JS.
-However, there're some cases where Fable in ortder to improve interop guarantees names won't change:
+Because JS doesn't support overloading or multiple modules in a single file, Fable needs to mangle the name of some members to avoid clashes, which makes it difficult to call such functions or values from JS.
+However, there're some cases where Fable guarantees names won't change in order to improve interop:

 - Record fields
-- Interface members
+- Interface and abstract members
 - Functions and values in the root module

 What's a root module?
 Because F# accepts multiple modules in the same file, we consider the root module the first one containing actual members and is not nested by any other.